christran85-cyber/enterprise-security-operations-lab/docs/phase-01-virtualbox-environment.md

 Incident Response
 ```

-Building the environment incrementally made troubleshooting easier and provided clear evidence of each completed capability.
+This approach made troubleshooting easier and provided clear evidence for each completed capability.

 ---

 # 🧠 Skills Demonstrated

-Phase 1 provided hands-on experience with:

 | Skill | Application |
 |---|---|